npruehs/pony-game/README.md

 PonyGame requires a running Pony compiler.
 Please refer to the [official Pony documentation](http://tutorial.ponylang.org/getting-started/) for learning how to get started with Pony.

+The PonyGame framework ships with a compiled version of the Pony compiler, though it might be outdated.
+You can find it in the `Bin/x64` directory of the shipped package.

 ## PonyGame Architecture

 PonyGame applications consist of three layers: